College: Engineering and Technology

 - As part of the drive towards developing employability skills in our students, the outputs for many of the modules that I teach are publishable articles in a set of e-journals on our OJS, at this link, where we have started with some of the first of our e-journals, most of which are edited by the students themselves.
 We also publish some of the best presentations on our YouTube Channel, such as this playlist for the Emerging IT Product Developments module.

-- My informatics and analytics interests are focussed towards all aspects relating to Information and Corporate Governance.
+- My informatics and analytics interests are focused towards all aspects relating to Information and Corporate Governance.

-- My new Big Data Analytics series of projects for students will investigate the degree to which we can trust and gain value from location data collected through Smart Devices and the Internet of Things.
+- My current Big Data Analytics series of projects for students investigates the degree to which we can trust and gain value from location data collected through Smart Devices and the Internet of Things.
 This is a crucial field in business, where crowd sourcing of location data is being developed.
 It is also of importance in criminal forensics and Law.
 Based on the data and analyses of my students, we have become recognised as a leading authority on the accuracy of Assisted GPS Location Services of smart phones.
 I have presented the conclusions and implications at several conferences during 2015, as can be seen below.
+They are now (in 2018), addressing the question of how to identify the anomalous data points in Time Series of Location data collected by GPS trackers and smart phones during journeys.

 - A previous key area was a project to evaluate the phenomenon of TechnoStress.
 About fifteen of my third year students have recently completed working with me on this project.
 The conference paper that I published in Salamanca in July 2012, based on the research of Conrad Aquilina for his MSc SITM dissertation, was the starting point for this research.